Reformation: Revolt in the Netherlands

 Philip II's government faced bankruptcy and his unpaid Spanish troops sacked Antwerp in 1576.
 This led to a general revolt against Spanish rule.
 The Catholic aristocrat Philippe III de Croÿ, Duke of Aarschot (d.
 1595), made an alliance with William the Silent but rivalry between Catholics and Protestants did not abate.
 In 1581, the northern provinces united under William's leadership, and renounced allegiance to Philip.
 In the south, Margaret of Parma's son Alessandro Farnese crushed the revolts, forcing about 100,000 Protestants to seek refugee in the north.
 Developed from the union of seven northern provinces, the Dutch Republic remained under the loose leadership of the House of Orange.
 The Reformed pastors were eager to transform the whole society along their ideas.
 They failed because William preferred a more tolerant approach, and significant Protestant groups associated church discipline with Catholicism.
-As a consequence, Evangelical, Annabaptist and Catholic communities survived in the Dutch Republic.
+As a consequence, Evangelical, Anabaptist and Catholic communities survived in the Dutch Republic.
 Heterodox theologies could also spread, such as the views of Jacobus Arminius (d.
 1609) who argued that an individual could resist divine grace.
 Although Arminianism was rejected at the international Synod of Dort in 1619, it continued to influence Protestant theologians.